play icon for videos

 What is impact reporting?

-Impact reporting is the systematic process of collecting stakeholder data, analyzing social, environmental, or economic outcomes, and communicating evidence of change to funders, boards, and communities.
-It answers what actually changed in people's lives — not just what activities were delivered.
-Effective impact reporting integrates quantitative metrics and qualitative participant voices, connected through persistent stakeholder identifiers that enable longitudinal tracking.
+Impact reporting is the structured process of collecting stakeholder data, analyzing program outcomes, and communicating evidence of change to funders, boards, and communities.
+It answers what actually changed in the lives of people a program served — not just what activities were delivered.
+Sopact Sense makes impact reporting continuous rather than a year-end reconstruction, eliminating the Insight Lag that makes traditional reports arrive too late to matter.

 What is an impact report?